Make It Stop

 Step 4:

 After the third exhale, name the single simplest task in front of you.
 The smallest one you can complete in under five minutes.
 Do that one thing.
-Your system needs one completion to break the flood cycle.
+One completion is enough to break the pattern.

 The Cognitive Offload